-In a small neighborhood of the vertical transversal~$\Si$ the vector field can be rectified simultaneously for all parameter values to a unit horizontal field by a parameter-dependent smooth change of coordinates that leaves $\Si$ vertical.
+In a narrow neighborhood of~$\Si$ the vector field can be rectified, simultaneously for all parameter values, into a unit horizontal field by a parameter-dependent smooth change of coordinates that leaves~$\Si$ vertical.
 We switch to this parameter-dependent chart and draw another vertical transversal~$\hSi$ near $\Si$.
 Since the chart depends on the parameter, so does~$\hSi$ and also the strip by which $\tilde{U}$ intersects the cylinder~$C$ which is in between the transverse circles.
 Define $O, \hat{O}, q, \hat{q}, B, \Gamma, d_1, d_2$ as above.
-From this moment on, the coordinates on~$\Si$ and~$\hSi$ will only be changed in accord, so that we could always assume that the vector field in~$C$ is unit horizontal.
+From now on, the coordinates on~$\Si$ and~$\hSi$ will only be changed in accord, so that we could always assume that the vector field in~$C$ is unit horizontal.

 It is time to refer to the genericity condition.
-Consider a parameter-dependent coordinate on the transversal~$\Si$ such that its origin for every parameter value coincides with the point of first intersection between $\Si$ and the stable separatrix that is involved in the loop when the parameter is zero.
+Consider a parameter-dependent coordinate on the transversal~$\Si$ such that its origin for every parameter value coincides with the point of first intersection between $\Si$ and the stable separatrix involved in the loop when the parameter is zero.
 Recall that such coordinates are called natural with respect to this separatrix.
-The genericity condition is that the point~$c(\t)$ of the first intersection of~$\Si$ and the unstable separatrix involved in all the loops has nonzero derivative in the parameter.
+The genericity condition is that the point~$c(\t)$ of the first intersection of~$\Si$ and the unstable separatrix involved in all the loops has non-zero derivative in the parameter.
 Note that, when we switch to a different natural chart, the sign of the derivative does not change if two charts are co-oriented.
 After changing, if necessary, the sign of the parameter~$\t$, we will assume that~$c'(0) > 0$ and, therefore, for~$\t$ near zero one also has~$c'(\t) > 0$.

-We would like to work in a natural chart (with respect to the same stable separatrix) such that in it the point of the first intersection between~$\Si$ and another stable separatrix does not depend on the parameter.
+We would like to work in a natural chart (with respect to the same stable separatrix) such that in it the point of the first intersection between~$\Si$ and the other stable separatrix does not depend on the parameter.
 When we switch to this chart, inequality $c'(\t) > 0$ still holds for~$\t$ near zero.